 The first part of the tuna we had that Katsu-san sliced was Akami, which has been dried for 10 days to bring out the flavor.
 Katsu-san is quite funny, he waved his hands to pervade the lovely aroma of warmed-tuna when he opened the lids, and he again praise himself for the great work.
 It was indeed delicious!

-Autumn is a high season to eat Hamo (pike conger).
-Usually it was either grilled or cooked in the soup with its best friend - Matsutake mushroom.
+Autumn is the best season to eat Hamo (pike conger).
+Usually it is served with its best friend - Matsutake mushroom.
 Chef Katsu-san well-sliced the fish to be grilled.
 Once he came back to the counter, he brought a box of Matsutake mushroom, 3 pieces for 40,000 yen.
-I was kidding with him that i might think it tastes better when i see the price tag.

 The Hamo was grilled for 7 minutes, and Katsu-san topped slices of Matsutake on each fillet.
 I have no idea what he is going to do with the Hamo and Matsutake, obviously not a soup, but i don't think he would served a grilled dish at this point.
 Guess what?

 Hmm Hamo and Matsutake nigiri, how creative he is!
-The melt-in-mouth tenderness Hamo works perfect with the aromatic Matsutake, together with the higer-flavor shari, the entire combination was very harmony.
+The melt-in-mouth tenderness Hamo works perfect with the aromatic Matsutake, together with the higher-flavor shari, the entire combination was very harmony.

 Tuna itself has a body tempurature at 28°C, and in order to enhance its flavor, Katsu-san marinated it with soy sauce at 28°C for a sync taste.
 The fish was very tender and the entire piece was quite high in flavor.

-As the weather is getting colder, the skin of Ikura (salmon roe) is becoming thinner.
+As the weather is getting colder, the skin of Ikura (salmon roe) is becoming leaner.
 Each single 'edible pearl' was creamy like egg yolk, perfectly bursted in my mouth with incredible umami juices.
-Seriously in love.
+IN LOVE!